SihaoCheng/scattering_transform/README.md

 ## Example 1

 Here I show the basic usage.
-First generate the Morlet wavelets to be used.
+First, generate the Morlet wavelets to be used.
 ```python
 J = 8
 L = 4